Coorparoo

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Coorparoo suburb has high incomes.
-The median is $66,045 and the average is $90,853.
-This contrasts with Greater Brisbane's median income of $58,236 and average income of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Coorparoo as of September 2025 would be approximately $72,590 (median) and $99,857 (average).
-According to 2021 Census figures, incomes in Coorparoo rank highly nationally, between the 72nd and 87th percentiles.
-The income bracket of $1,500 - 2,999 captures 33.4% of individuals (6,491), similar to metropolitan patterns.
-High weekly earnings exceeding $3,000 are achieved by 31.8% of households, supporting consumer spending despite high housing costs consuming 15.4% of income.
-Disposable income ranks at the 73rd percentile and SEIFA income ranking places Coorparoo in the 8th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Coorparoo suburb has one of the highest incomes in Australia.
+The median income is $66,045 and the average income stands at $90,853.
+This contrasts with Greater Brisbane's figures of a median income of $58,236 and an average income of $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $72,590 (median) and $99,857 (average) as of September 2025.
+According to the 2021 Census figures, Coorparoo's household, family, and personal incomes rank highly nationally, between the 72nd and 87th percentiles.
+The income bracket of $1,500 - $2,999 captures 33.4% of the community (6,499 individuals), similar to metropolitan regions where 33.3% occupy this range.
+Economic strength is evident with 31.8% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
+High housing costs consume 15.4% of income, but strong earnings place disposable income at the 73rd percentile nationally.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income